medcomdk/dk_MunicipalityObservationResults/input/pagecontent/StructureDefinition-medcom-homecare-diagnosticreport-intro.md

 This mean that the meta.security.code shall be R, and in the user interface, it shall be clearly stated that consent has been refused.

 #### Attachements
 In MedComHomeCareDiagnosticReport it is allowed to include attachments.
-When including an attachment to a diagnosticReport then the element DiagnosticRport.media shall be used.
+When including an attachment to a diagnosticReport then the element DiagnosticReport.media.link shall be used.
 It is up to the user to assess when it is relevant to send an attachment.
 Only an attachment of the following formats must be included:

 * Adobe Portable Document Format (PDF)